GDX64/tailwind-vite-jest/packages/front/src/pages/spaceIndex/SpaceIndex.md

-# Some things about space indexing
+# Somethings about space indexing

 ## What is it